Majority of Americans See K-12 Civic Education as the Best Solution

 My only request of teachers, whom I believe should be celebrated for what they do, is that they make every effort to provide students with the facts, the information and the research skills they need — and then step back and let the students make up their own minds independently.
 Too many teachers and professors don’t do that anymore.

-Q: What should the members of CivXNow take from this survey?
+Q: What should the members of CivxNow take from this survey?

 Luntz: Not only are you on the right path, but you are essential to the future health of this country.
 Particularly in light of this election, you should redouble your efforts to bring about a greater commitment to civic education even sooner.
 We are running out of time.
 We are losing a generation.
 We need civic knowledge right now.